Floer Homology with DG Coefficients. Applications to cotangent bundles: The contractible almost existence property

 Then, any hypersurface $\Sigma\subset T^*Q$ that bounds a relatively compact domain $U$ that contains $\varphi(S)$ has the almost existence property for closed characteristics that are contractible in $T^*Q$. \end{theorem}

-We will use our criterion \eqref{eq:criterion-almost-existence-cotangent} for the DG local system $\calf= C_*(\Omega\call_0 Q)$ with module structure over itself induced by the Pontryagin product.
+We will use our criterion \eqref{eq:criterion-almost-existence-cotangent} for the DG local system $\calf= C_*(\Omega\call_0 Q)$ with module structure over itself given by right multiplication.
 As a first step, we prove the following proposition which provides information on $\ker(i_{Q*})$.

 \begin{proposition} Let $\pi_k(Q)$ be the first nontrivial group among the higher homotopy groups $\pi_j(Q)$, $j\geq 2$.
 Then, if $k=2$, $\ker i_{Q*}$ contains an infinite cyclic subgroup, and if $k>2$ we have: \begin{enumerate} \item $\ker i_{Q*}$ contains a subgroup that is isomorphic to $\pi_k(Q)$. \item let $d\geq 2$ be an integer.
 If some homotopy group $\pi_\ell(Q)$ for $\ell>2$ is not of $d^m$-torsion for any $m\geq 1$, then $\ker i_{Q*}$ is not of $d$-torsion. \end{enumerate} \end{proposition}